 U.S. history books once told the story of Peter Francisco; however, as time has passed, less is known about Peter Francisco and his contributions to the American Revolution and the independence of this nation.
-In an effort to preserve American history and the legacy of Peter Francisco, we, the Society of the Descendants of Peter Francisco, have created this memorial scholarship in his name.
+In an effort to preserve American history and the legacy of Peter Francisco, we, the Peter Francisco Society (formerly Society of the Descendants of Peter Francisco), have created this memorial scholarship in his name.

 2013: Jennifer L. Walker – Buckingham County High School, Buckingham, Virginia

 2014: Robyn L. Cotney – Springstead High School, Spring Hill, Florida